Engee documentation

 Out[0]:

-The stability margins are shown in the title of the graphs.
-The amplitude margin is 1111.76 dB and the phase margin is 73.89 degrees.
-The LFCC crosses 180 degrees at 18.26 rad/s and the cutoff frequency is 0.29 rad/s.
-You can also move the cursor over the graph and see the values of amplitude, phase and frequency at any selected point.
+Sustainability stocks are shown in the names of the charts.
+The amplitude margin is 1111.76 dB, the phase margin is 73.89 degrees.
+The LFCH crosses 180 degrees at a frequency of 18.26 rad/s, and the cutoff frequency is 0.29 rad/s.
+You can also hover the cursor over the graph and view the values of amplitude, phase, and frequency at any selected point.

 Conclusion

-In this example, we have learnt the Engee functionality for investigating the frequency response of a UAS.
-We have also learnt how to transform the structural diagram using the library functions ContolSystems.jl.
-To learn more about plotting frequency response plots, see Plotting Functions.
+In this example, we got acquainted with the Engee functionality for studying the frequency characteristics of ACS.
+We also learned how to transform a block diagram using library functions.
+ContolSystems.jl.
+To learn more about plotting frequency characteristics, see Plotting functions.